-Following is the 23rd post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association’s Rules of Professional Conduct (RPC).
+Following is the 23rd post in a series from Parker Taylor Law Group about recent changes to the California Bar Association’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 1 – “Lawyer-Client Relationship” and focuses on a client’s confidential information.
 The Rule of Professional Conduct, as revised, is as follows:

 Rule 1.6 Confidential Information of a Client

 (a) A lawyer shall not reveal information protected from disclosure by Business and Professions Code section 6068, subdivision (e)(1) unless the client gives informed consent, or the disclosure is permitted by paragraph (b) of this rule.